lyndon-trash/elasticsearch-presentation/NOTES.md

 # Work We Need
 ### Data team
+before we even prepare the ES indexes, the data team
 - profile and clean
 - manually change if needed
 - aggregate data into a normalized form